DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 ## Query Data API {#query}

-The running data pipeline compiled by DataSQRL exposes a GraphQL data API which you can access by opening `http://localhost:8888/graphiql/` in your browser.
+The running data layer compiled by DataSQRL exposes a GraphQL data API which you can access by opening `http://localhost:8888/graphiql/` in your browser.
 Write GraphQL queries in the left-hand panel.
 For example, copy the following query:

 ```graphql
 {